 Fig 1.
 Transcriptional dynamic of D. miranda testes at single-cell resolution.
 (A) Picture of D. miranda female and male adults.
 (B) Picture of a pair of testes (T) attached by the seminal vesicle (SV) to the accessory glands (Ac).
 (C) Male karyotype evolution showing multiple fusions creating neo-sex chromosomes of different ages.
 Red, purple, and orange denote the 3 X-chromosomes of different ages: Muller A (~50MY), Muller AD (~15MY), and Muller C (~1.5MY), respectively.
 The Y chromosome arms are in shades of blue, and the autosomes are in gray.
 Unless otherwise stated, this color-coding of the chromosomes will be maintained throughout.
 (D) Expression of genes used for clustering cells into cell types; number of cells (UMIs) in each type is in parentheses.
 Yellow and magenta represent high and low expression.
 (E) UMAP reduced dimension projection showing cells from scRNA-seq clustered into 8 different cell types corresponding to different stages of spermatogenesis.
 Progression of spermatogenesis is outlined by curved arrow.
 For projection of all cells including unidentified clusters, see S1 Fig. (F) Distributions of normalized gene counts from different chromosomes across cell types.
 For each gene, counts are aggregated across cells of the same cell types.
-Boxplots depict the distribution of normalized expression for each chromosome, see S1 Table.
-For number of genes used for each chromosome, see S1 Table.
+Boxplots depict the distribution of normalized expression for each chromosome and cell type sare labeled as somatic, germline, mitotic, and meiotic above the plot.
+For number of reads in each cell type and chromosome, see S1 Table.
+For number of genes used for each chromosome, see S2 Table.
 The data underlying this figure can be found in S1 Data.